All Products

 • Modifying a DNS server changes which organization's nameservers are authoritative for your domain.

-• Modifying a DNS record changes a specific destination—such as a server's IP address—to your current DNS provider.
-This does not involve changing the provider itself.
+• Modifying a DNS record changes a specific destination (such as an IP address) within your current DNS provider.
+The provider stays the same.

 To modify DNS records, see Add DNS records for a website.